zeelos/dockerfiles/README.md

 	>requests can target both an "object" (e.g /3), an "object instance" (e.g 3/0), or a specific "resource" (e.g /3/0/1).

+## Protocol Adapters

+Although [Lightweight M2M](http://openmobilealliance.org/iot/lightweight-m2m-lwm2m) is a feature rich protocol that can serve the needs and requirements for many IoT projects ([the specification](http://www.openmobilealliance.org/release/LightweightM2M/V1_0-20170208-A/OMA-TS-LightweightM2M-V1_0-20170208-A.pdf) is easy to read), understandable there are many legacy protocols already deployed in industrial environments that need to supported.
+Fortunately enough, the flexible design of LWM2M allows routing of many existing protocols.
+As a matter of fact, we created a [Modbus](https://en.wikipedia.org/wiki/Modbus) adapter that showcase this functionality (with an [OPC-UA](https://en.wikipedia.org/wiki/OPC_Unified_Architecture) adapter currently in the works).
+Supporting existing protocols is an important feature and the Open Mobile Alliance is currently working to standarize the process with the [upcoming v1.1 spec](http://www.openmobilealliance.org/release/LightweightM2M/V1_1-20171208-C/OMA-RD-LightweightM2M-V1_1-20171208-C.pdf) (check the `LwM2M Gateway functionality` section) something we are looking forward to support when available.

+### Modbus to LWM2M

+A protocol adapter has been created that translates LWM2M protocol messages to Modbus and back.
+Please have a look at the [project page](https://github.com/zeelos/leshan-client-modbus) for  more information.

+### OPC-UA to LWM2M
+> currently in progress

 ## front-ends

 [Landoop UI](http://192.168.99.100) (Kafka cluster introspection from [Landoop](http://www.landoop.com/))